 The Revision Rollback feature allows users to restore all files within an entire folder to an earlier version before a selected date.
 This feature is particularly useful in situations where all items in a folder might have been compromised or corrupted on a specific date (for example, through a ransomware infection).
 All files in that directory and lower will be restored back to a former, healthy state.

-A root is a bucket to hold data; every type of data in Anchor lives within a root.
+A root is a bucket to hold data; every type of data in X360Sync lives within a root.
 Only top level folders are roots.
 The system includes three types of roots: a personal root, a backup root, and a Team Share root.
 A personal root is a directory that is created when a user account is generated in the system.
 This directory contains all personal files and folders.
 A Team Share root is a directory that is shared with multiple user accounts.
 A backup root is a directory that stores files and folders that can be restored in the event of data loss.
 Backup roots are not replicated to other machines.

-Within an Anchor server environment, root stores (SQLite databases) hold a file’s metadata, such as filename, modified date, and revision information.
+Within an X360Sync server environment, root stores (SQLite databases) hold a file’s metadata, such as filename, modified date, and revision information.
 File stores, on the other hand, hold the raw binary data apart from its metadata, to improve accessibility and scalability.

 rsync is a utility used to keep files in sync between systems.
-Anchor utilizes an rsync-derived algorithm that only sends and stores a file’s deltas (changes) from revision to revision.
+X360Sync utilizes an rsync-derived algorithm that only sends and stores a file’s deltas (changes) from revision to revision.
 This algorithm detects byte-level changes and, unlike block-level algorithms, ensures that entire files are not re-upload during each sync event.

 secure share link